Learn about Savio

 Setting the “Feedback From” attribute manually for a customer

 “Feedback From” is a field that describes the Person and Company who has given a piece of feedback.
-The field appears on each piece of feedback and you can set it manually when you’re creating or triaging feedback.

 To set the “Feedback From” field for a customer, do the following: